 The real “oh” is in preferences where some of what lies beneath starts to show through.

 Where iTunes went with Windows controls against a Mac layout Safari has gone a step further and used Mac OS buttons, check-boxes, radios and the graphical style preferences tabs.
-The only time you realise you are on Windows is when you go to choose a font or colour and are presented with the standard inferior Windows dialogues.
+The only time you realize you are on Windows is when you go to choose a font or color and are presented with the standard inferior Windows dialogues.

 Beneath the surface

 Heading into the C:\Program Files\Safari directory shows us the program files and a few surprises namely DLLs that appear to wrap up some of Cocoa’s programming libraries – namely CoreFoundation, CoreGraphics and CFNetwork which all at first glance expose quite possibly APIs for a YellowBox revival.

 For those not in the know OpenStep applications (the basis for Apple’s Cocoa programming system) used to run on Windows.
 In fact Apple’s WebObjects system comprised of a ProjectBuilder programming system that was Cocoa-on-Windows known as YellowBox.